meezaan/AesCryptor/README.md

 // The following method just returns the pure encrypted string.
 If you use this output, you will have to store the IV as you would a password hash somewhere to later decrypt.
 $encryptedString = $aes->encryptWithoutIv($secret);

-// Then decrypt this the following method and explicitly pass in the iv
+// Then decrypt this with the following method and explicitly pass in the iv
 $decryptedString = $aes->decryptWithoutIv($encryptedString, $iv);

 ```